noi-techpark/authentication-server/docs/installation.md

 ## Setup nodes

-Install Docker on every node and copy the files `docker-compose.run.yml` and `.env.run.example` onto the server.
+Install Docker on every node and copy the files `docker-compose.run.yml` and `.env.example` onto the server.
 Rename them to `docker-compose.yml` and `.env` and adjust the configuration in the `.env` file.

 Then start the containers by executing the following command: